SymfonyCasts/symfony5/sfcasts/ep3-doctrine/docker-env-vars.md

 symfony serve -d
 ```

+***TIP
+If you're using Ubuntu and running Docker in "root" mode, then you
+will need to run `sudo symfony serve -d` for Symfony to see the Docker
+environment variables.
+Later, when we use things like `symfony console`,
+you will also need to use sudo.
+Note that this may cause some cache
+file ownership issues in your Symfony app while developing.
+Ok, have fun!
+***

 That started a web server at `localhost:8000`.
 So: what we're seeing in the browser
 is being *served* by the `symfony` binary.